Gurpartap/user_relationships_invites/README.md

 user_relationships_invites is a Drupal (http://drupal.org) module to automatically create a relationship for invited users when they register.

-This module is completely different from the "user_relationship_invites" module available in the user_relationships suite.
+This module, although inspired from, is completely different from the "user_relationship_invites" module available in the user_relationships suite.

 Usage
 -------